-Our academy will endeavour to support every pupil through:
+Our academy will endeavour to support every child through:

-- Developing the content of the curriculum by ensuring it is age and stage appropriate - Maintaining an ethos which promotes a positive, supportive and secure environment, and which gives pupils a sense of them being valued. - Implementing the academy behaviour policy, anti-bullying policy and child-on-child abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our academy. - Proactively ensuring that all children know that some behaviours are unacceptable and will need to be addressed but as members of our academy they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents.
-These pupils will access the enhanced provision or have an individual programme of support from the learning mentor or teaching assistants. - Liaising with other agencies that support pupils such as Children's Social Care, Supporting Families Programme, Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc.
+- Developing the content of the curriculum by ensuring it is age and stage appropriate - Maintaining an ethos which promotes a positive, supportive and secure environment, and which gives children a sense of them being valued. - Implementing the academy behaviour policy, anti-bullying policy and child-on-child abuse guidelines which is kept up to date with national and local guidance and which is aimed at supporting vulnerable children in our academy. - Proactively ensuring that all children know that some behaviours are unacceptable and will need to be addressed but as members of our academy they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents.
+These children will access enhanced provision.

-- Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and/or disabilities is recognised and fully supported by the SENCO (Bronwen Smalley) - Ensuring that the vulnerability of children due to speaking English as an additional language is recognised and fully supported by the EAL leader (Amala Gibson). - Where a child discloses a concern or an incident involving sexual violence and/or sexual harassment ensuring the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence or sexual harassment. - Where any concern is raised, ensuring the DSL is informed immediately, and actions taken in accordance with the relevant policy.
+- Liaising with other agencies that support children such as Children's Social Care (in line with the Pathway to Provision Version 9.1, published in May 2021), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a child leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and/or disabilities is recognised and fully supported by the SENCO (Bronwen Smalley) - Ensuring that the vulnerability of children due to speaking English as an additional language is recognised and fully supported by the EAL leader (Meeta Dave). - Where a child discloses a concern or an incident involving sexual violence and/or sexual harassment ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence or sexual harassment. - Where any concern is raised, ensuring the DSL is informed immediately, and actions taken in accordance with the relevant policy.